How Can Businesses Stand Out and Inspire Customer Loyalty?

 The agility of SaaS organizations, coupled with their ability to deliver on-demand goods and services safely from a distance, has made SaaS businesses uniquely positioned to handle the shockwaves caused by COVID-19.
-But as more and more businesses are being forced prematurely into the digital space, SaaS companies will have to respond creatively to remain resilient.
-As research from McKinsey & Company suggests, how companies respond to customers' needs now will determine the strength of their relationship ties post-COVID.
-Knowing this, now is the time for SaaS businesses to focus on customer care by placing emphasis on establishing trust and cultivating loyalty.
+But as more and more businesses were being forced prematurely into the digital space, SaaS companies had to respond creatively to remain resilient.
+As research from McKinsey & Company suggests, how companies responded to customers’ needs determined the strength of their relationship ties post-COVID.
+Knowing this, our SaaS business focused on customer care by emphasizing trust and cultivating loyalty.

 While being able to offer this kind of payment flexibility sounds easy in practice, it can present numerous billing challenges for SaaS organizations who are relying on manual entry and/or keep their payment data separate from their other customer information.

 For SaaS organizations that are already using Salesforce as your CRM, why not leverage Salesforce to handle billing as well?
 Along with improving your customer experience and automating workflows, subscription software like Blackthorn Payments can help drive loyalty during a crisis.
 Here’s how:

 3 Ways Subscription Billing in Salesforce Can Help